-Like many of you, holiday baking is one of our favorite family traditions during the Christmas season.
-We enjoy gathering around our little kitchen island whipping up batches of shortbread cookies (my personal favorite), gingerbread men and homemade caramel corn while Christmas music and sweet scents fill the air.
+Like many of you, holiday baking is one of our favorite family traditions during the Christmas season (find all of our favourite holiday traditions here).
+We enjoy gathering around our kitchen island to whip up batches of shortbread cookies (my personal favorite), gingerbread men and homemade caramel corn while Christmas music and sweet scents fill the air.
 And we’ve quickly realized baking is a lot more fun this year as our little one is old enough to really help out…she sure doesn’t mind getting her hands dirty!

 So over the weekend, we spent a little time in our kitchen getting a head start on our holiday baking with these yummy Pecan Chocolate Dipped Shortbread Cookies to share with you for the Tastes of the Seasons series, hosted by my friend Kristen of Ella Claire.
 You’ll also find 14 other delicious cookies from some of my favorite friends below (below our recipe), I only hope we have enough time during the holidays to try every single recipe!

 We chose to bake a classic shortbread cookie with a sweet little twist.

 Usually, we make our shortbread cookies plain and simple – that’s the way I like them best.
 But we thought it might be fun to try something different this year and that’s why we dipped them in chocolate and sprinkled on crushed pecans.
 It’s a nice little change to a holiday favorite, and they sure do look pretty!

 - Coarse Sugar

 - Coarse Sea Salt

 - Preheat oven to 325 degrees.
 Line cookie sheets with parchment paper.